danielgtaylor/restish/docs/configuration.md

 #### API key

 API keys are values given to you by the API operator that identify you as the caller.
-There is no explicit auth support for API keys because they are already handled by persistend headers or query parameters.
+There is no explicit auth support for API keys because they are already handled by persistent headers or query parameters.

 For example, if your API operator has given you a JWT of `abc123`, you might set a persistent header like `Authorization: bearer abc123` in the default profile.